cosmos/ibc/docs/ibc/1_IBC_ARCHITECTURE.md

 ## What is IBC?

-The *inter-blockchain communication protocol* is designed for use as a reliable module-to-module protocol between modules running on independent distributed ledgers across an untrusted network layer.
+The *inter-blockchain communication protocol* is designed for use as a reliable, authenticated module-to-module communication protocol between modules running on independent distributed ledgers across an untrusted network layer.

 ## What is IBC not?